ADGEfficiency/programming-resources/fundamentals/programming.md

 ### Writing classes

+When do I write a class?
+- when you are passing around data together (although `dict` may work as well)
-Use class with bundle of mutable data and bunch of related functions
+- a bundle of mutable data and bunch of related functions
+- when you want to model a real world concept (`Dog`, `Model`) etc

 - if you have two methods - one being init - it shouldn’t be a class!

 If you use class once and throw it away, it could be a lot simpler